attestate/kiwistand/contributing.md

 npm run reconcile
 npm run dev:anon
 ```

+## Docker

+You can also run this project with docker!
+Dockefile and docker-compose.yml files are included!
+You'll have to follow roughly the same process as above by potentially first adjusting to run your docker file in sync and reconcile mode, and later in production mode

 ## Project layout

 We use ES module (`.mjs` extension) for their simplicity and convenience.
 The most important files (according to me lol) are:
 - `api.mjs` - define the functions used to return the standard JSON messages for the API!*
 - `http.mjs` - define the REST routes for the API, you can see how the functions for the feeds, stories, and comments are used.